A | B | C | D | E | F | G | H | I | J | K | L | M | N | O | P | Q | R | S | T | U | V | W | X Y Z

 In Wildest Africa

 In Wildest Africa by C G Schillings (1907).
 2 Volumes.
 In his second work on photographing and hunting game in East Africa, Schillings captures the essence of the African landscape and it's peoples with his brilliant, early photographs.
 Contains over 300 photographic studies direct from the author's negatives, taken by day and night.
-Recent Addition Free eBook
+Free eBook

 Andrew Steedman